 - one or more relevant personal or research projects

 Certainly less than residencies!
 Generally, stronger fellowship candidates had stronger academic qualifications as well; however, this is correlation, not causation.
 Many programs do not care to check so long as you successfully graduate and if a program has a GPA minimum, they are typically generous.

 While the degree to which GPA is weighed may certainly vary from program to program, academic strength is usually very low on the list of qualifications fellowship recruiters are looking for, especially since we would typically not receive a transcript until you have been invited for an on-site interview.
 At this point we are only looking to ensure you aren’t imminently failing out of school.

-If you are concerned about your academic qualifications, don’t include it on your CV (see Section V for more) and don’t bring it up in interviews.
-Most will never even think to ask about academics, but think beforehand about how you might answer that question if you get it, especially as it relates to time management-type questions that are more common (see Section VII for more on this).
+If you are concerned about your academic qualifications, don’t include it on your CV (see Section V for more) and don’t bring it up proactively in interviews.
+Most recruiters will not ask about academics, but it is nonetheless key to think beforehand about how you might answer that question if you get it, especially as it relates to time management-type questions that are more common (see Section VII for more on this).

 III.
 Doing Your Research